Male Infertility Can Be Treated

-A regular smoker has a 23% decrease in sperm density (concentration) and a 13% decrease in its ability to move (when averages are taken from nine separate studies).
+Cigarette smoking significantly affects semen quality.
+A regular smoker has a 23% decrease in sperm density (concentration) and a 13% decrease in sperm motility (ability to move)2.
 To a lesser extent, smoking causes toxicity to the fluid ejaculated with the sperm (seminal plasma).
 And when sperm from non-smokers were placed in the seminal plasma (hormonal) of smokers, the sperm were adversely affected (had significantly decreased viability).

 Even infrequent cocaine use causes decreased sperm count, motility, and normal morphology.
 These effects can be found in men who have used cocaine in the two years preceding their initial semen analysis.
 Cocaine also decreases the ability of sperm to penetrate the cervical mucous, making it difficult for them to enter the uterus.

-Anabolic Steroids (male hormones)
+Anabolic Steroids (Male Hormones)

 Moderate alcohol use does not affect male fertility.
-However, excessive alcohol use affects the hormonal axis and has negatively affects the gonads.
+However, excessive alcohol use affects the hormonal axis and negatively affects the gonads.
 It may cause associated liver dysfunction and nutritional deficiencies, which are also detrimental for sperm production.

 Almost all laboratories will conduct tests and report on the following information, using values established by the World Health Organization: